 In Data Fetcher, scroll to Schedule and click 'Upgrade'.

 A new tab will open where you can select a plan and enter your payment details to upgrade.

-Select how often you want the request to run, e.g. 'Every 15 mins'.
+Select how often you want the Pipedrive Airtable integration to run, e.g. 'Every 15 mins'.
 Click 'Save'.
-The request will now run on the schedule and import new Pipedrive deals, plus any changes you have made to existing deals automatically.
+The request will now run on the schedule and automatically import new Pipedrive deals, plus any changes you have made to existing deals.